-Major soil series correlated to this ecological site include: Midway, Shingle, Samsil, and Lismas.
+Major soil series correlated to this ecological site include: Kutch, Lismas, Litle, Midway, Razor, Renohill, Samsil, Shingle, and Thedalund.

-Other soil series that have been correlated to this site, but may eventually be re-correlated include: none.
+Other soil series that have been correlated to this site: none.

 Note: Revisions to soil surveys are on-going.
 For the most recent updates, visit the Web Soil Survey, the official site for soils information: